REEDSPORT — City Manager Jonathan Wright remembers a time when most of Old Town’s storefronts sat vacant.

 Work is expected to be complete by September.

 As soon as the new sidewalks are complete, Wright said bronze benches and trash cans will go in, as well as 33 new planters with Umpqua River rock.

 In addition, murals will soon bookend Old Town and a bronze elk statue is expected to be completed this year.

 “By the end of this centennial year the downtown is going to look completely overhauled and new,” Wright said.

-When asked how the city of Reedsport, with a population of around 4,000, was able to secure a multi-million grant, Wright explained his tactics.
+When asked how the City of Reedsport, with a population of around 4,000, was able to secure a multi-million dollar grant, Wright explained his tactics.

 Reedsport residents would attend grant meetings, sit in the front row and speak on the city’s need for funding.

 “The whole front row of these meetings would be people from Reedsport,” Wright said.

 He said the same technique worked to help get Fred Wahl Marine Construction a $3.4 million grant from ConnectOregon in 2016.